-Scholarships and Financial Assistance for Continuing Students
+Scholarships and Financial Assistance

-Students entering, continuing in, or graduating from Schulich School of Business programs are eligible for a range of financial assistance options, including assistance programs administered by the Province of Ontario on the basis of financial need, entrance scholarships and in-course awards given by the University in recognition of scholastic achievement.
-A number of additional awards, bursaries, prizes and medals are also offered.
-Many of these are donated by corporations, associations and private individuals.
+Students entering, continuing in, or graduating from Schulich School of Business graduate programs are eligible for a range of financial assistance options, including student assistance programs administered by the Province of Ontario on the basis of financial need, professional or student line of credit offered by partnered financial institutions, entrance and in-course scholarships, bursaries, prizes and medals awarded by the University in recognition of scholastic achievement.
+Through the generosity of corporations, associations, alumni and friends, these scholarships and awards are among the highest value offered to business students in Canada and around the world.